How To Open Your Heart Chakra – A Beginners Guide

 As a bonus, an open heart chakra is actually useful for all forms of chakra healing.
 When your mind, body, and spirituality are working together, it’s easier to create harmony in your whole body.

 So, how to unblock chakras, and realign the heart chakra in particular?
 Try the following four approaches.

 1. Use Heart Chakra Stones And Jewelry For Healing

 Chakra stones are very easy to use.
 Sometimes, all you need to do is wear them on your person (e.g. in a necklace or earrings).
 You should also consider holding one in your hand during a heart chakra meditation, too (we’ll look at how to do that type of meditation in a moment).

 The heart chakra colors test indicates that green is the color most closely associated with this chakra.

 Consequently, many of the following heart healing stones are green:

 - Jade: This semi-precious heart chakra stone is linked to balance, and to emotional healing.
 You can benefit from focusing on this stone when you are dealing with a loss or an emotional injury.

 - Green calcite: Traditionally used to absorb negativity, this is an excellent choice when you are finding it hard to feel empathy.
 This stone can help you focus on recovering from compassion fatigue.

-- Green aventurine: This stone is liked to energy, vitality, and inspiration.
+- Green aventurine: This stone is liked to have energy, vitality, and inspiration.
 It is said to soothe difficult emotions, and to assist in bouncing back from emotional roadblocks.

 - Rose quartz: Heart chakra crystals aren’t always green.
 This pink stone is sometimes called the “heart stone” and is said to help you regain balance.